Member Spotlight on Ian Laing

 What would you say to any lawyer considering WS membership?

 It’s a privilege to be involved with the WS Society.
-I didn’t bother going to any of my graduations but I made sure to return earlier than I’d ideally have liked from a work trip to South America so that I could receive my commission as a WS from Lord Mackay of Clashfern, one of the greatest legal figures of our time.
-He was soon to step down as Keeper and I was very keen to be admitted by him.
+I didn’t attend my graduations but I made sure to go to the Society’s Diet of Admission to receive my commission as a WS from Lord Mackay of Clashfern, one of the greatest legal figures of our time.
 To regularly attend events with Lord Mackay and now with his successor Lady Elish Angiolini presiding is always inspiring and you leave wanting to do more, both in your career and outside of it.
-I’ve parroted and paraphrased Anna’s introductory speech to summer students many times but it’s because she is right.
-Lawyers can have an important role to play in society and being part of such a distinguished and historic body, one which exists for the public benefit and is now a charity itself, keeps you connected to that.
+Lawyers have an important role to play in society and being part of such a distinguished and historic body, one which exists for the public benefit and is now a charity itself, keeps you connected to that.

-The range of things you can become involved in is really surprising.
-From a conversation over a coffee with Anna a few years ago we’ve now established a well-known (and Scotland’s premier!)
-Sports Law Conference as part of the WS Society’s CPD programme.
+You also have the chance to volunteer to promote initiatives, like the Sports Law Conference as part of the WS Society’s CPD programme.
 That forum also provides great opportunities for young lawyers.
-At the 2025 edition my Italian colleague Elena (a WS member) moderated a discussion with two of the three arbitrators involved in Jannik Sinner’s doping case only a month or so into her traineeship commencing and she was incredible.
-At the same event, Emily, another trainee in my team, interviewed the GC and the Club Secretary of Brighton, arguably the best run club in English football.
-I was given so many opportunities as a WS Society trainee that it’s great to be able to pay that forward with young talent like Elena and Emily.
-In fact, that annual event has gone so well we have been asked to organise the 2026 congress of the Association Internationale des Avocats du Football (AIAF) at the Signet Library.
-I’ve been lucky to travel to some amazing places for the AIAF Congress but as the only Scottish AIAF member it will be special to welcome the international football law community to Edinburgh.
-This also highlights that worldwide the Signet Library is seen as one of the best venues in which to share legal knowledge.
-The top sports lawyers in world football looking to hold their flagship event in the Signet Library can be traced back to me attending a talk in 2016 and meeting Anna and Paolo… you never know where a conversation in the Signet Library will go.
+For example, last year my Italian colleague Elena (a WS member) moderated a discussion with two of the three arbitrators involved in a doping case just one month after commencing her traineeship and she was incredible.
+Another trainee interviewed the General Counsel and the club secretary of Brighton football club.
+I was given so many opportunities as a WS Society trainee that it’s great to be able to pay that back with today’s early stage talent.
+Now we are organising the 2026 congress of the Association Internationale des Avocats du Football (AIAF) at the Signet Library.
+This also highlights that worldwide the Signet Library is seen as one of the best centres for sharing legal knowledge.